Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Button link.

 You can manage the Button link name, button corner radius, color of the button and color of the text.
-When you finished all button customization press ‘Insert’ and the button will be added to the message body.
+When you finished all button customization press ‘Insert Button’ and the button will be added to the email body.

 Uninstallation